What is hydroplaning and what should you do if it happens while you are driving? - NewsBreak

 Hydroplaning happens when a car loses contact with the road and begins to ride on the water.
 The sensation of losing traction could send drivers into a panic, but the Department of Motor Vehicles advises drivers to remain calm.

 When a car begins to hydroplane, drivers will feel a loss in their ability to steer and control the car.
-It’s crucial for drivers to not try to steer the car in another direction or press the brake — doing so could send the car into a skid.Heavy downpours cause street flooding in Wasco
+It’s crucial for drivers to not try to steer the car in another direction or press the brake — doing so could send the car into a skid.This is not the first time Sacramento started the New Year with storms and flooding

 Instead, the DMV advises drivers to ease off the gas and let the car slow down by itself.
 Drivers should then feel the control of the car return to the steering wheel as the tires make contact with the road.